Carter Revard

 Carter Curtis Revard (March 25, 1931 – January 3, 2022) was an American poet, scholar, and writer.
 He was of European American and Osage descent, and grew up on the tribal reservation in Oklahoma.
 He had his early education in a one-room schoolhouse, before winning a Quiz Bowl scholarship for college, subsequently attending University of Tulsa for his BA.

 His Osage name, Nompehwahthe, was given to him in 1952 by Josephine Jump, his Osage grandmother.
 (Note: Josephine Jump was not Revard's biological grandmother, but his step-grandmother.
 Revard refers to her as his grandmother in his biographies and literature.)
 The same year, he won a Rhodes Scholarship for graduate work at Oxford University.
 After completing a PhD at Yale University, Revard had most of his academic career at Washington University in St. Louis, where he specialized in medieval British literature and linguistics.

-Since 1980, Revard had become notable as a Native American poet and writer, and published several books, as well as numerous articles about the literature.
+After 1980, Revard became notable as a Native American poet and writer and published several books, as well as numerous articles, about the literature.
 However, Revard was never enrolled as a citizen in a federally recognized tribe.